-You don’t want to appear greedy by asking your parents, “Do I have an inheritance?”
+You don’t want to appear greedy when asking your parents about their estate planning.
 But, you do need answers to certain questions to ensure that your parents’ financial wishes are carried out and there is a smooth transition of wealth and assets.
 Here’s how to approach this touchy subject and get the information you need.

 The burning question on your mind might be how much money you’ll get in your inheritance from your parents.
 However, you shouldn’t ask how much you stand to inherit because the amount can change over your parents’ remaining lives, said Chris Blackmon, a certified public accountant (CPA) with wealth management firm Biggers Blackmon LLC.
 Plus, you don’t want your parents to mistake your question as a sense of entitlement, he said.
 Instead, you should start by asking your parents about whether they have an estate plan.

 You can say, “I don’t want to know the numbers.
 I just want to be able to follow your instructions out of love,” said Saul Simon, a certified financial planner (CFP) and author of “Simon Says: Love Your Legacy.”
 It’s important that your parents know that you want to know what they want if something happens to them, he said.

 A good way to start this conversation is to reference a resource, such as a book or an article you read about the importance of estate planning.
 You could share what you’ve learned or offer to let them read the resource themselves.

 - “Wills and Trusts Kit For Dummies” by Aaron Larson